 The following texture analyses are available:

-Shear Analysis: Using cutting blades, this test simulates biting with the front teeth and is designed to measures hardness.
+- Shear analysis: simulates biting with the front teeth using cutting blades and is designed to measures hardness.

-Break Analysis: This test snaps brittle products by bending them until they fracture and is designed to measures breaking strength (crispness, crunchiness).
+- Break analysis: snaps brittle products by bending them until they fracture; designed to measures breaking strength (crispness, crunchiness).

-Extensibility Analysis: Extensibility measures stringiness by pulling products apart.
+- Extensibility analysis: measures stringiness by pulling products apart.

-Texture Profile Analysis: A compression technique that can measure multiple texture attributes including hardness, brittleness, springiness, etc.
+- Texture profile analysis: measures multiple texture attributes including hardness, brittleness, springiness, etc. using a compression method.